Train Your Dog This Summer And Learn How He/She Thinks With These MOOCs

 Summer is a time to get outdoors and explore new places with your four-legged friends.
+With your pet insured, leashed, and ready to play, there is no better time of year for some outdoor fun with your furry friend!
 But when stuck inside on a rainy day, you might want to consider enrolling in one or two MOOCs that can make your relationship with your dog even more fulfilling.
 Starting this week on Coursera, “Dog Emotion and Cognition” will take learners on a deep dive into dog psychology.

 Taught by Professor Brian Hare of Duke University, the course lasts eight weeks long and is offered for free.
 (As with many Coursera MOOCs, paid certificates are available on completion.)

 The course is heavily based in science, but it’s also designed to be accessible to anyone.
 It begins with the shared evolutionary history of humans and dogs and progresses to a look into cognitive evolution studies in biology more generally, describing the role an organism’s environment plays in how it thinks.
 From there, Professor Hare moves into more recent evolutionary research regarding dogs, including the work he has done with foxes, New Guinea Singing Dogs, and wolves.
 Things will conclude with a module on the limitations of canine cognition along with the lecture “Finding Your Dog’s Genius.”
 In this class wrap-up, Hare discusses some myths and misconceptions about dog breeds, and how many are erroneously viewed as naturally aggressive.
 He’ll also go into detail about some of the best ways to train your dog.